 Pursuant to a Notice of Continuation of Hearing, the formal phase of the administrative hearing that began in December 2019, continued on February 10-12 and March 2-6, 2020.

-Due to the COVID-19 pandemic, the hearing will be held partially in person and partially virtually.
-In-person proceedings will take place at the Kansas Learning Center for Health in Halstead, Kansas, and will be open only to certain formal parties to the proceedings.
-The in-person hearing location will not be open to the public.
-The public will be able to view the hearing proceedings virtually, using either Zoom or YouTube on February 3-5 and February 19, 2021.
+Due to the COVID-19 pandemic, additional hearing was held partially in person and partially virtually.
+In-person proceedings were not open to the public; the public was able to view the hearing using Zoom or YouTube on February 3-5 and February 19, 2021.